eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 Build the smart contract again and deploy it to the local node as you did previously.

-Now you can send an `hi` action to the local node and observe that both `hi` and `gettime` actions are executed.
+Now you can send a `hi` action to the local node and observe that both `hi` and `gettime` actions are executed.

 ```shell
 dune --send-action hello hi '[ama]' hello@active